-I'm often asked by my training customers about what upgrades and gear they should get before going away on an extended trip.
+I'm often asked by my tour customers about what upgrades and gear they should get before going away on an extended trip.

 1. Upgraded Suspension.
 First of all you have to understand that a standard 4X4 vehicle is not suitable for extended periods of dirt road or off-road driving.
 Extensive Outback road driving on corrugations for days on end, for example, is a sure-fire way to destroy your suspension.
 Even brand new vehicles are not fitted with suspension components that will withstand the rigors of the Outback.

 Solution: Upgrade to heavy duty shocks and springs.
 This will usually give your vehicle about a 2 inch body lift as well, giving it better clearance in rough terrain.
 The type of suspension you get should be matched to the weight you intend to carry.
 This is a bit of a trade-off between what you carry fully loaded for touring and unloaded around town.

 Heavy duty shocks and springs are designed to withstand the punishment dished out on lengthy overland trips.